mongodb/mongo-rust-driver/src/test/spec/json/client-side-encryption/README.md

 ### 22. Range Explicit Encryption

-The Range Explicit Encryption tests require MongoDB server 8.0+.
+The Range Explicit Encryption tests require MongoDB server 8.0.0-rc14+ for SERVER-91889 and libmongocrypt containing MONGOCRYPT-705.

 > [!NOTE]
 > MongoDB Server 8.0 introduced a backwards breaking change to the Queryable Encryption (QE) range protocol: QE Range V2
-> libmongocrypt 1.10.0 is required to use the QE Range V2.
+> libmongocrypt 1.11.0 is required to use the QE Range V2.

 > [!NOTE]
 > MongoDB Server 7.0 introduced a backwards breaking change to the Queryable Encryption (QE) protocol: QEv2.